 Perfect Is the Enemy Of Good

 Sometimes, we set the bar way too high for the holidays.
-You may want everything to be just perfect but, in the end, you only set yourself up for failure.
+You may want everything to be just perfect but, in the end, you only set yourself up for failure, Avoid holiday stress.
 Deep down this may be a desire to make up for other imperfections in your life, but don’t fall for it.
 Nobody’s life is perfect, and neither are the holidays.
 Having a great holiday celebration will not define your life in any lasting way.
 So, settle for maintaining the essentials — good company, seeing loved ones and seeking meaning beyond the commercial packaging of the season.

 Family Gatherings Stress Me Out